Ismail-therap/Shiny-App-ML-Data-Cleaner/README.md

   * Chi-square / Fisher's exact (cat ~ cat)
 - Display significance levels using p-value stars
 - Export clean report in HTML or PDF format, with optional code inclusion

+# To Do:
+- Ability to handle Date column and create dummy variable if needed.
+- Test and Train Split and save that data in director

+# Other related project:
+## Project 2: Prediction App:
+- Create another app for building Machine learning models using dropdown.
+- Where the app can do hyperparameter tunning and give optimal parameter set.
+- Do cross validation.
+- Do testing.
+- Show appropriate performance metrics.
+- Recommend the best model.

+## Project 3: Think how to create an interesting AI agent for data cleaning, or model development or for recommendation.